CWan677/query_processor/README.md

 # query_processor
-Web application which processes query processor implemented using Spring framework and Java.
+Web application which processes query implemented using Spring framework and Java.